Projective, Sparse, and Learnable Latent Position Network Models: COMPARISONS AND REMARKS

 \subsection{Sparse Graphon-based Latent Position Models}

-\citet{Borgs-Chayes-Zhao-sparse-graph-convergence} proposed a modification to graphon models which define sparse graph sequences.
-Because exchangeable LPMs are within the graphon family, it is straightforward to specialize their approach to define sparse graphon-based LPMs.
+\citet{Borgs-Chayes-Zhao-sparse-graph-convergence} proposed a modification of graphon models to allow sparse graph sequences.
+Seeing as exchangeable LPMs are within the graphon family, it is straightforward to specialize this approach to define sparse graphon-based LPMs.